sennentech/dcb-event-sourced/readme.md

 })
 ```

 This model handles 4 different types of events, and is filtered to `courseId` as well.
+Note each event handler receives the `eventEnvelope` and the `currentState`, and returns the new state.

 The command handler to subscribe a student might check for both existence of the course, and to check there is remaining capacity: